FamilySearch/pewpew/guide/src/cli.md

                                            human, json]
-    -d, --results-directory <DIRECTORY>    Directory to store results and logs -s, --stats-file-format <FORMAT>       Format for the stats file [default: json]  [possible values: json]
+    -d, --results-directory <DIRECTORY>    Directory to store results and logs -s, --stats-file-format <FORMAT>       Format for the stats file [default: json]  [possible values: json] -w, --watch                            Watch the config file for changes in load_patterns and peak_loads and update the test accordingly

 ARGS:
     <CONFIG>    Load test config file to use